 The Butter Nut Trail

-One of our favorite hiking trails is the Butternut Trail behind the Pugh Cabin.
-This nearly 1-mile trail leads past Rock City Cave, a cool cave behind the Pugh Cabin.
+One of our favorite local hiking trails is the Butternut Trail behind the Pugh Cabin.
+This nearly 1-mile trail leads past Rock City Cave, a cool cave behind the cabin.
 You’ll find the opening to the cave off the hiking trail, down a ravine by a Black Hand sandstone outcropping.
 The cave is about 100 feet long and anywhere from three to six feet wide.
 Make sure you have a flashlight or headlamp if you plan to walk through it.

 Directions to the Butternut Trail